-The problem with goals is that they don’t tell you how to achieve it or what to do when you achieve it.
-In the example above, a number of people can brute-force losing 10 lbs once through sheer willpower.
+The problem with goals is that they don’t tell you how to achieve them or what to do when you achieve them.
+In the example above, several people can brute-force losing 10 lbs once through sheer willpower.
 But once that wears off, the weight comes back on.

-Systems on the other hand, like learning to eat right, help you focus on key activities or routines that move you towards the goal.
-Once these key activities turn into habits, you not only achieve your goal, but shoot past it.
+On the other hand, systems like learning to eat right help you focus on key activities or routines that move you toward the goal.
+Once these key activities turn into habits, you achieve your goal and shoot past it.

-The best way then is to use goals for ballparking your desired outcome, and systems for formulating key steps to achieving the goal.
+The best way is to use goals for ballparking your desired outcome and systems for formulating key steps to achieving the goal.

 You still need to size up your goal because the effort that goes into losing 10 lbs is quite different from losing 100 lbs.
-But once a ballpark goal is set, like losing 10 lbs, does it really matter if you lose 9 lbs or 11 lbs ?
+But once a ballpark goal is set, like losing 10 lbs, does it matter if you lose 9 lbs or 11 lbs?

-Focus your energy instead on building systems for helping you achieve the goal.
+Focus your energy instead on building systems to help you achieve the goal.

-Systematizing the 5 macro steps in the customer factory blueprint is how you achieve your goals in a business model (aka growth).
+Systematizing the five macro steps in the customer factory blueprint is how you achieve your goals in a business model (aka growth).